Table of Contents

 Cost: Free for a robust basic version; $15/month for more features.

 Few things are more frustrating in the workplace than sitting in a call with collaborators, waiting for one person to get their tech up and running.
 Or maybe you have a good flow going in your conversation and real work is getting done… And then your connection fails, and you have to try to restart the conversation with the same energy.
 Zoom's powerful technology makes it one of the most reliable video conferencing options out there.
+It’s also available wherever you are, with a downloadable Zoom Client, Microsoft Outlook Add-in, Zoom extension for Chrome and Firefox browsers, and mobile apps for Apple iPhone iOs and Android - you can take a call from anywhere.

-Zoom integrates with a host of other tools such as Google Calendar, Evernote and GitLab.
+Zoom integrates with a host of other tools such as Google Calendar, Evernote and Calendly.
 It can handle up to 49 simultaneous videos on a screen and up to 1,000 participants on the same video call.
 This makes it a popular choice for webinars and classroom settings.

 Organizing content is one of the most overlooked ways to becoming more productive.
-If your school, work or hobbies involve a significant amount of content sharing, such as web content or written assignments, Evernote will be a great choice for you.
+If your school, work or hobbies involve a significant amount of note-taking and content sharing, such as web content or written assignments, Evernote will be a great choice for you.

 Evernote is a great productivity app for organizing and archiving content.
 It offers several levels of customizable organization, so you can set it up in a way that fits your preferences.
+The tool is available as a web version, as well as downloadable app for Windows, Mac, iOs or Android.

 Evernote also lets you create content in a variety of ways.
 If you think best using pen and paper, take a picture of your notes and use Evernote’s optical character recognition (OCR) feature to convert your handwritten scribbles into searchable text.
 If you think better aloud, use the audio recorder and save your verbal thoughts as a note for later.